Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 void Start ()
     {
         settings.WithSecureServerParameters(
-            certificate: ref SecureParameters.MyGameServerCertificate,            // The content of the `myGameServerCertificate.crt`
+            certificate: ref SecureParameters.MyGameServerCertificate,            // The content of the `myGameServerCertificate.pem`
-            privateKey: ref SecureParameters.MyGameServerPrivate                  // The content of `myGameServerPrivate.key`
+            privateKey: ref SecureParameters.MyGameServerPrivate                  // The content of `myGameServerPrivate.pem`
         );
 ```
 Call create method of the network driver but this time, integrate the `NetworkSettings` object.